zyskarch/pytestarch/docs/features/module_import_checks.md

 ### RULE_SUBJECT
 * are_named("X"): applies to module named "X" (and also to its submodules)
 * are_submodules_of("Y"): applies to submodules of module named "Y", but not "Y" itself
 * have_name_matching(regex): applies to module with names that match the given regex.

+⚠ When using the `have_name_matching` functionality, the regex should ideally only match the module one wants to test, not also its submodules.
+For example, if a module named src.moduleA should be matched, the regex should not also match src.moduleA.submoduleAA, as this can increase the runtime of the rule assertion check.
+This has no effect on the result of the check itself, as submodules are automatically considered when checking rules.

 ### RULE_OBJECT
 same as RULE_SUBJECT, with an additional